Syria national football team: 2007–2012: Steady progress and first major title

 The Syrian team qualified for the 2011 AFC Asian Cup in Qatar after a long absence from it since 1996, where it ascended to the championship without any loss in the qualifiers.
 They were eliminated from the group stage again after losing to Jordan and Japan and defeating Saudi Arabia.
-Shortly afterwards, they were disqualified from the 2014 World Cup due to the use of an ineligible player.
+Shortly afterwards, they were disqualified from the 2014 FIFA World Cup due to the use of an ineligible player.

-In December 2012, Syria beat Iraq in the final of West Asia Cup to collect its first major trophy and Ahmad Al Saleh became the scorer of the historic winning goal (1–0).
+In December 2012, Syria beat Iraq in the final of 2012 WAFF Championship to collect its first major trophy and Ahmad Al Saleh became the scorer of the historic winning goal (1–0).
 Official Syrian television interrupted its broadcasts to announce the victory and show the presentation of the cup live.

 2013–2016: Away game challenges

-In 2013, the Syrian team withdrew from the WAAF Cup due to the Syrian Civil War.
+In 2013, the Syrian team withdrew from the 2014 WAFF Championship due to the ongoing Syrian Civil War.
 In the following years, the national team faced challenges due to being unable to play in their home stadiums.